 Body temperature is not a constant value in dogs.
 It can change during the day or depending on the age and sex of the animal, its physiological state, intensity physical activity, conditions environment.

-• for ornamental breeds - 39-39,5;
+• For ornamental breeds - 39-39,5;

 • for large dogs - 37.4-38.3;

-• for medium - 37.5-39;
+• for average - 37.5-39;

 • for puppies - 38.2-39.3.